biblehong/8-Week-SQL-Challenge/Case Study #1 : Danny's Diner.md

    | B           | 440          |

    $${\color{lightgreen}Quick \space Insight}$$
-   - Assuming purchases made on the same day as the membership date are included, Customer A has accumulated more points as he has purchased an item on the same day he became a member.
+   - Assuming points are awarded only to members and purchases made on the same day as the membership date are included, Customer A has accumulated more points as he has purchased an item on the same day he became a member.

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
     ```